IBMIntegration/techjam/src/pages/acelabs/Lab_3/index.md

 - *Generation of documentation*.
 - *Provision of version control and access control* for message models by storing them in a central repository.

-Message models allow the full use of the facilities that are offered by IBM Integration Bus.
+Message models allow the full use of the facilities that are offered by IBM App Connect Enterprise.

 To speed up the creation of message models, importers are provided to read metadata such as C header files, COBOL copybooks, and EIS (Enterprise Information System, such as SAP®) metadata, and to create message models from that metadata.
 Additionally, predefined models are available for common industry standard message formats such as SWIFT, EDIFACT, X12, FIX, HL7, and TLOG.